tommrade/randomhost/README.md

 # Random Host
-Generate and set a random hostname on Linux on each boot.
+Generate and set a random hostname on a systemd-based Linux distro on each boot.

 ## Installation
 `sudo make install`